 Six Trump voters

-Trump has vowed to secure the border and deport anyone living in the US illegally.
-Harris says she would revive a cross-party bill, opposed by Trump, that would expand the authority to deport people and build more border wall.
+Trump has pledged to seal the border and send back home all of those who remain in the US without papers.
+Harris said she’d revive a bipartisan bill opposed by Trump that would strengthen power to deport and continue building the border wall.

 1. Mark Hernandez, 47, Small Business Owner from Texas

-Mark runs a small contracting business and says he feels Trump understands the challenges of running a company.
+Mark owns a contracting business.
+He says he believes Trump understands the difficulties he and other small business owners endure.
 “Under Trump, taxes were lower, and business regulations weren’t as heavy.
 I could focus more on growth rather than worrying about red tape,” he says.
-Mark believes that Trump’s economic policies helped small business owners like him and sees a second Trump term as a way to “bring back that stability.”
+Mark believes Trump’s economic policies helped him and other small business owners like him, so he supports a second Trump term as a way to “bring back that stability.”

 1. Susan Lindstrom, 63, Retired Teacher from Ohio

-For Susan, it’s Trump’s approach to education that resonates most.
-“I don’t want federal overreach in our schools,” she explains.
-Susan says she’s concerned about curriculum changes and believes that Trump would keep education more localized.
-“He understands that parents know what’s best for their kids, not the government,” she adds, stressing that her vote is for “preserving traditional values in the classroom.”
+For Susan, it’s Trump’s approach to education that is echoing.
+“I don’t want federal overreach in our schools,” she says.
+Susan says she fears the change in curriculum and believes that Trump would keep it more localized.
+“He understands that parents know what’s best for their kids, not the government,” she adds, stressing her vote to preserve traditional values in the classroom.

 Trump

-A former Marine, Jerome says Trump’s support for the military and veterans’ issues is what draws him in.
+A former Marine, Jerome says he was drawn to Trump’s support for the military and veterans’ issues.
 “Under Trump, veterans had more access to resources, and there was a lot of support for the military,” he explains.
 Jerome believes that Trump’s focus on military funding and his efforts to hold the VA accountable were genuine attempts to support service members and hopes to see those policies return.

 1. Linda Tran, 52, Nurse from Pennsylvania

-Linda, a first-generation American, appreciates Trump’s stance on securing borders.
-“My parents worked so hard to come here legally, and they taught me to respect this country and its laws,” she shares.
-Linda feels Trump is serious about maintaining legal pathways for immigrants, while securing borders to protect American jobs and communities.
-“It’s not about being against immigration; it’s about doing it the right way,” she says.
+A first-generation American, Linda praises Trump for his stance on border control.
+“My parents worked so hard to get here legally; they taught me to respect this country and its laws,” she says.
+Linda believes that Trump is dead serious about keeping legal ways of immigration but securing borders to ensure safety for America’s jobs and communities.
+“It’s not against immigration; it’s doing it the right way,” she says.

-As a law enforcement officer, David says he’s voting for Trump because he feels supported in his role.
-“Trump stands up for law enforcement when it’s not popular,” David explains.
-He worries that rising anti-police sentiment is making it harder for officers to do their jobs safely.
-For him, Trump’s stance on supporting police departments and pushing for law-and-order policies is reassuring.
+“The only reason he’s voting for Trump is that he feels supported in his role,” he explains.
+“Trump stands up for law enforcement when it’s not popular.”
+He is alarmed by the increasing anti-police sentiment and believes that he has to work harder to perform his job safely.
+He feels reassured with the stance of Trump for supporting police departments and pushing law-and-order policies.
 “It’s about having a president who has our backs,” he adds.

 Trump

-For these six Trump voters, their support comes from varied but deeply held beliefs.
-From economic policies and immigration to support for veterans and law enforcement, they see Trump as a candidate who represents their values and concerns.
-As the 2024 election approaches, their voices reflect the loyalty of many who believe another Trump term could bring the direction they’re hoping for.
+Their support comes from a variety of deeply held beliefs-from economic policies and immigration, support for veterans and law enforcement-for these six Trump voters, who believe the man represents their values and concerns.
+As the election nears in 2024, their voices reflect the loyalty of many who believe another Trump term might bring what they hope for.

 stay connected with fact and us for more such news